 Also, our research revealed that more commuters here take the bus to work (14.6% ride the bus) than 97.2% of all American neighborhoods.
 If you like the idea of leaving your car and home and hopping the bus to work, this might be a good neighborhood for you to consider.

-American households most often have a car, and regularly they have two or three.
-But households in the East Allegheny neighborhood buck this trend.
+Most American households own a car or other vehicle.
+Many own two cars or perhaps three.
+In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
+But NeighborhoodScout's analysis revealed that households in the East Allegheny neighborhood have a highly unusual car ownership.
 21.2% of the households in this neighborhood don't own a car at all.
 This is more carless households than NeighborhoodScout found in 95.6% of U.S. neighborhoods.

 Did you know that the East Allegheny neighborhood has more Slovak and Croatian ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 1.4% of this neighborhood's residents have Slovak ancestry and 0.9% have Croatian ancestry.